ciaralynch72/move/README.md

 | Status | **Navigation Bar - User Logged Out**
 |:-------:|:--------|
 | &check; | Clicking the navbar home button loads the home page
-| &check; | The navbar shows the tabs Home, Register, Login, About and Categories tabs
+| &check; | The navbar shows the dropdown menus of Account, About and Categories
 | &check; | Clicking the Home tab on the navbar loads the home page
+| &check; | Clicking the Account dropdown on the navbar shows Sign In and Register options
+| &check; | Clicking the Sign tab on the navbar loads the login page
 | &check; | Clicking the Register tab on the navbar loads the sign up page
-| &check; | Clicking the Login tab on the navbar loads the login page
 | &check; | Clicking the About tab on the navbar drops down the About Me, Contact and Podcast links
 | &check; | Clicking the Categories tab on the navbar loads the Podcast, Travel and Movement links

 | Status | **Navigation Bar - User Logged In**
 |:-------:|:--------|
 | &check; | Clicking the navbar home button loads the home page
+| &check; | If a superuser is logged in then they will get an Admin Tab showing.
+Clicking it drops down a Add Post Page
+| &check; | Clicking Add Post tab loads the add post page
 | &check; | The navbar shows the tabs Home, Logout, About and Categories Page
 | &check; | Clicking the Logout tab on the navbar loads the Logout page
 | &check; | Clicking the About tab on the navbar loads the About Me, Contact and Podcast links and all load